Skip to main content

 Environment Preparation

-The following procedures should be performed on all machines in the Big Data Cluster.
+The following procedures must be performed on all machines of the Big Data Cluster.

 Firewall Deactivation